PacificBiosciences/PacBioFileFormats/Primer.rst

 (note the identity :math:`(x^{RC})^C = x^R`).

-The **polymerase read** or **unrolled read** is the output of the instrument/basecaller upon observing this series of incorporations, subject to errors due to optical and other limitations.  **Adapter regions** and **barcode regions** are the spans of the polymerase read corresponding to the adapter and barcode DNA.
-The **subreads** are the spans of the polymerase read corresponding to the DNA insert.
+The **ZMW read** is the full output of the instrument/basecaller upon observing this series of incorporations, subject to errors due to optical and other limitations.  **Adapter regions** and **barcode regions** are the spans of the ZMW read corresponding to the adapter and barcode DNA.
+The **subreads** are the spans of the ZMW read corresponding to the DNA insert.

 One complication arises when one considers the possibility that a ZMW might not contain a single sequencing reaction.
 Indeed it could could